 The current Blackpool players list consists of 25 members of the first team squad, supported by members of the Blackpool Reserves Squad and Youth Team.

 Notable ex Blackpool players include the five who were named in the Football League 100 Legends list.
 These were Jimmy Armfield, Alan Ball, Peter Doherty, Stanley Matthews and Stan Mortensen.

-To date, there have been 47 Blackpool players who have been called up to their national squads.
+Up to September 2018, there have been 47 Blackpool players who have been called up to their national squads.
 The first Blackpool player to play at international level was Fred Griffiths, who appeared for Wales in 1900.